MaterializeInc/materialize/doc/user/content/sql/patterns/temporal-filters.md

 (3 rows)
 ```

-It's is possible to go even more beyond aggregating by the buckets:
+We can continue with aggregating by the buckets:

 ```sql
 SELECT